Pearl Harbor Area

 (1937 - unknown), near Kahe Point

-Battery Brown's Camp (1937 - 1944) was a railway battery firing position.
-Also here were the four Panama mounts of Battery Awanui (1940 - 1945, two field guns before 1942) destroyed 1980.
+Battery Brown's Camp (1937 - 1944) was a railway battery firing position (four 8-inch railway guns).
+Also here were the four 155mm gun Panama mounts of Battery Awanui (1942 - 1945) (two 155mm field guns 1940 - 1942) destroyed 1980.
 The area is now developed.

 ¤¤ Kahe Point Military Reservation

-(1940 - 1948), Kahe Point
+(1939 - 1948), Kahe Point

-Fire-control station "A" (pre-WWII) was located north at Pu'u Manawahua (four structures still exist) (private property).
+Fire-control station "A" (1939) was located north at Pu'u Manawahua (four structures still exist) (private property).
 Also here was an SCR-270 mobile radar (1941) and an AA warning station (AAIS 12) (1940).
 PHOTOS from Punynari's Island Adventures

 ¤¤ Nanakuli Military Reservation